1. When buying electronics, download the manual and store it in the cloud.

 14. Declutter your Facebook feed.

-Tip #1: When you see pesty updates from Candy Crush or Spotify which you seriously could care less about, hover your mouse over the post and click “Hide all stories from ______”
+Tip #1: When you see pesty updates from Candy Crush or Spotify that you seriously could care less about, hover your mouse over the post and click “Hide all stories from ______”

 Tip #2: Make friend lists.
 Only follow your close friends.
 This also comes in handy later on when you want to post an event or news item that you only want your legit pals to see.